Stage 4 lung cancer

 The stage of a cancer tells you how big it is and whether it has spread.
 Knowing the stage helps your doctor decide which treatment you need.

-- the cancer is in the covering of the lung (the pleura) or the covering of the heart (pericardium)
+- it is in the layers covering the lung (the pleura) or the heart (pericardium)

-Or it can mean that there is a single area of cancer that has spread outside the chest to a lymph node or to an organ such as the liver or bone.
+- there is a single area of cancer that has spread outside the chest to a distant lymph node or to an organ such as the liver, bones or the brain

 TNM stages